dualra1n/dualra1n/README.md

 Dualbooting any version of iOS 15 will cause the device to kernel panic, so you will have to use --jailbreak 15.* after the first boot.
 This should be a one time fix.

 iOS 13 is working but only 13.6, 13.7.
 If you want to dualboot iOS 13, use the [ios13](https://github.com/dualra1n/dualra1n/tree/ios13) branch.
-This may not work on Wi-Fi only iPads.

 # Common Issues